ahakobyan79/Puter-Subdomain-Registrar/README.md

 ## Getting Started

-Simply open the `index.html` file in a web browser.
+Run the `index.html` from any deployed location to get started

 ## License